Building a data analytics engine on AWS, the Simple way

 See how Simple built an engine on AWS with Redshift and learn from it.
 Also learn performance tricks and how to efficiently query data from Redshift.
 How does it all work?
 Let's find out.

 Scale and migrate large workloads after a free month test run on DigitalOcean, and get free Premier Support.
-Already work on AWS and want to learn it inside and out?
-Get trained at your own convenience for $9 the first month.

 Links and Resources